 An intuitive and self-contained utility allows output data from different variant detection pipelines to be adapted to a format compatible with MH VCF.
 The MH VCF adapter suite includes adapters for Agena, Archer, AmoyDx, Illumina AmpliSeq, Illumina TSO500/TST170, Qiagen and Thermo Fisher Oncomine Comprehensive Assay pipelines and supports a wide range of NGS diagnostic workflows.

 MH Guide identifies clinical trials that match the patient’s condition, treatment options and location.
-Version 5.0 makes it easier and more timesaving to identify the most appropriate studies for inclusion in the report.
-Through the new search and filter function for e.g., biomarker criteria, study phase, recruitment status or other key parameters, the most suitable studies can be quickly identified.
-In addition, clinical trials from several countries can now be displayed and the layout for clinical trials in the report has been revised.
+Through the search and filter function for e.g., biomarker criteria, study phase, recruitment status or other key parameters, the most suitable studies can be quickly identified.
+In addition, clinical trials from several countries can be displayed.

-MH Guide/BRCA intuitively directs users from the uploading
+MH Guide intuitively directs users from the uploading

 of data until the final patient report.